ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Regridding (interpolation, extrapolation) schemes
 -------------------------------------------------

-ESMValCore has a number of built-in regridding schemes, which are presented in :ref:`built-in regridding schemes`.
-Additionally, it is also possible to use third party regridding schemes designed for use with :doc:`Iris
+ESMValCore provides three default regridding schemes, which are presented in :ref:`default regridding schemes`.
+Additionally, it is also possible to use third party regridding schemes designed for use with :meth:`iris.cube.Cube.regrid`.
-<iris:index>`.
 This is explained in :ref:`generic regridding schemes`.

 Grid types
 ~~~~~~~~~~